dataPulverizer/ImportingInD/README.md

 }
 ```

 `hello.d` calls `io.writeln` not defined in the file.
 Attempting to compile the code on it's own will not work.
-But we can include it in a script that defines `io.writeln` using a mixin:
+But we can include it in a script that defines `io.writeln`:

 ```
 static import io = std.stdio;